KnpLabs/KnpUserBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.1.
-If you are using Symfony 2.0.x, please use the 1.2.0 release of the bundle.
+This version of the bundle requires Symfony 2.1+.
+If you are using Symfony 2.0.x, please use the 1.2.x releases of the bundle.

 ### Translations